acarecor/movieAPI-CLOUD/README.md

-## MyFlix Rest API
+## Movie Rest API

 # Objective

-MyFlix is a web application that provides users with access to information about different movies, directors and genres.
+Cineflix is a web application that provides users with access to information about different movies, directors and genres.
 Users can register, update their personal information and create a list of their favorite movies.

 The database was built using MongoDB and and the business logic was modeled using Mongoose